YuanYouYuan/cave-tjbot/README.md

 ### System Installation

-The following steps are applicable on three main computer OS: Linux, macOS, Windows
+The following steps are applicable on three main computer OS: Linux, macOS and Windows.

 1. Download the latest image of [Raspian](https://www.raspberrypi.org/downloads/raspbian/).
 2. Download the latest [Etcher](https://etcher.io/) to burn the image.